Toy Fox Terrier

-The Toy Fox Terrier is a descendant of the Smooth Fox Terrier.
-Since the 1700s, Fox Terriers have kept the estates and farms of England free of foxes who preyed on livestock.
+The Toy Fox Terrier is a direct descendant of the Smooth Fox Terrier.
+Some breeders can trace their lines back to the first Smooth Fox Terrier registered in Great Britain, “Foiler”, who was registered with the Kennel Club around 1875.
+Since long before that time, the 1700s, Fox Terriers have kept the estates and farms of England free of foxes who preyed on livestock.

 The smaller of the Fox Terriers were further bred until their size was one-third of the original breed.
 These terriers developed into courageous, scrappy, little dogs who didn’t hesitate to follow a fox right down into its den.

 The Toy Fox Terrier stands 8.5 to 11.5 inches (22 to 29 cm) tall at the shoulder.
 He has naturally erect ears, and his short, sleek coat is tri-colour, white and black, white and tan, or white, chocolate and tan.

 His small size and lack of heavy protective fur make him sensitive to temperature extremes, particularly the cold.
 An easy-care and long-lived dog (approximately fifteen years) whose grooming needs are minimal, this small terrier today is a beloved companion and good watchdog.

 Photos displayed courtesy of Cynthia Roeder, Roeder’s Kennel Reg’d, Alberta

 The Toy Fox Terrier has all the personality of the original Fox Terrier wrapped up in a pint-sized package.
 Comical and playful, these terriers have been used in ‘dog and pony’ shows and performed tricks for the circus.
 The Toy Fox Terrier has the lively, outgoing, and spunky terrier nature.